JasonZhangzy1757/rclc/README.md

 The first challenge is to identify the datasets used in research publications, initially focused on the problem of [_entity linking_](https://nlpprogress.com/english/entity_linking.html).
-Research papers will generally mention the datasets they've used, although there are no formal means to describe that metadata in a machine-readable way.
+Research papers generally mention the datasets they've used, although there are no formal means to describe that metadata in a machine-readable way.
+The goal here is to predict a set of dataset IDs for each publication.
+The dataset IDs within the corpus represent the set of all possible datasets which will appear.

 Identifying dataset mentions typically requires: